sosense/sosense_site/README.md

-# Syna Start
+# SoSense website

-This is a sample project that can be used to jump start your Syna project.
-It uses Syna theme and Hugo with sample files that introduce two simple pages, one for landing and one for the about page.
+I used the Syna Start as template.
+It uses Syna theme and Hugo to generate two simple pages, one for landing and one for the about page.

 ## Prerequisites
 - [Install Git](https://git-scm.com/downloads).